Neobanks and fintech: What they are and why you should be paying attention

 What are neobanks?

 ‘Neobank’ is a catch-all term for the new wave of app-based digital banks that have entered the scene in recent years.
-While they haven’t made waves in Australia just yet, they’re on pace to transform the way we make payments, track our spending, and manage our money.
+With the launch of neobanks including 86 400, Up Bank and Xinja, this new type of app-based bank is already starting to make waves in Australia.
+Neobanks are on pace to transform the way we make payments, track our spending, and manage our money.

 If the idea of an app-based bank makes you uneasy, rest assured.
 Neobanks are held to pretty strict standards by all the usual regulatory bodies, just like any other financial institution.
 For example, before they’re allowed to hold your money, neobanks will need to be recognised as an Authorised Deposit-taking Institution (ADI) by APRA, or at the very least owned by an organisation that’s licenced as such.